 Lots of people want to check out the nightlife in Hvar.
 Of all the clubs, Veneranda comes to mind – and there are certainly many more ideas in that department!
 If you’re travelling as a couple, you might even be looking for romantic things to do in Hvar.
 We have a suggestion for that one, too!

 So, whether you’re in Hvar for a few days or looking for what to do in Hvar in one day, here are a few of there things that you can do and see when you’re in Hvar!

 If you’re planning to explore more of Croatia, check out our ultimate planner for the perfect Croatia road trip for any length you want!
 If you’re seeing more of the Balkans, here are a few more posts that might help you out:

 How We Ended up in Hvar

 Unlike many other travellers we had met, we didn’t spend too much time in Hvar (the town).
 We know lots of people that took the ferry from Split but we had booked our place on the mainland.
 We ended up in Hvar almost by accident.
-See, we wanted to see the islands but, like many, had a hard time figuring out the infrequent ferry schedules in the off-season (it was March/April).
+We wanted to visit Hvar as a top thing to do in Croatia but had a hard time figuring out the infrequent ferry schedules in the off-season (it was March/April).